TheGag96/USM-eM/README.md

 # Super Smash Bros.
 DX
-A new full rom hack for Smash 3DS (Wii U coming soon), inspired by Project M and Melee.
-Changes include character and gameplay changes that match Melee closely, as well as a handful of extras like SFX and music.
+A new full rom hack for Smash 3DS (and Wii U coming soon), inspired by Project M and Melee.
+Changes include character and gameplay changes that match Melee closely, as well as a handful of extras like Stages, SFX and Music, and Skins.
 ## Characters
 ###### Complete
 - Captain Falcon
-- Dr. Mario
 - Mewtwo
 - Roy

 ###### WIP
 - Fox
-- Sheik
 - Ganondorf

 ###### To-Do
 - Mario
+- Dr. Mario
 - Luigi
 - Peach
 - Bowser